matteopantano/common_trajectories/README.md

 ## common_trajectories

-This repository contains some more **common trajectories**.
+This repository contains some of the more **common trajectories**.
 The title of each file should give you some ideas of what kind of trajectory could be generated.

 ## Installation